lambeboluwatife/mastra-ai-tool-examples/CONTRIBUTING.md

 - Provide constructive feedback and be open to suggestions.

 ## Reporting Issues
-- Use the [GitHub Issues](https://github.com/your-org/mastra-with-ai-tools/issues) page to report bugs or request features.
+- Use the [GitHub Issues](https://github.com/lambeboluwatife/mastra-ai-tool-examples/issues) page to report bugs or request features.
 - Please provide as much detail as possible, including steps to reproduce and relevant logs or screenshots.

 ## Development Setup
 - See the [README.md](./README.md) for setup instructions.
 - Node.js v20.9.0 or higher is required.
 - Use `npm run dev` to start the app in development mode.

-## Community & Support
-- Join the [Mastra AI Discord](https://discord.gg/mastra) for discussions and support.

 ---